 Sea shipping generally takes approximately 3-6 weeks, depending on your origin and destination.
 LCL tends to take a few days longer than FCL due to consolidation and deconsolidation.

-Expert tips for getting the best LCL pricing
+Expert tips for getting the best LCL shipping rates

 Request quotes from multiple freight forwarders.

 Having multiple quotes will not only allow you to choose the best price.
-It will also give you insight into market rates.
-That is, sometimes you’ll get a quote that is way above or below market rates – but you won’t know unless you have a range of quotes to compare.
+It will also give you insight into market rates and help you better understand LCL shipping rates and charges.
+That is, sometimes you’ll get a quote that is way above or below market LCL shipping rates – but you won’t know unless you have a range of quotes to compare.

 Don’t forget to take pallet dimensions into account.